 Breast Augmentation is the most commonly performed cosmetic surgery procedure in the world for figure enhancement in a woman.
-Implant technology has improved greatly over the last decade and Dr. Rossi prides himself on being up to date with the latest trends and safety measures.
-Our San Diego Plastic Surgeon Dr. Rossi is known for his catered approach to each individual breast patient and truly listens to each unique patient’s desired outcome.
-His artistic eye and high level expertise helps guide discussions with patients in deciding on the appropriate implant size, shape, profile and type of surgery required to achieve their desired result.
-Dr. Rossi’s patients often comment on how natural and perky their breasts look and feel post-operatively.
+Implant technology has improved greatly over the last decade.
+Our practice is up to date with the latest trends and safety measures and we are known for our catered approach to each individual breast patient and truly listen to each unique patient’s desired outcome.
+Our artistic eye and high level expertise help guide discussions with patients in deciding on the appropriate implant size, shape, profile and type of surgery required to achieve their desired result.
+Our patients often comment on how natural and perky their breasts look and feel post-operatively.

 How do I know if a breast augmentation is right for me?